bcala06/rag-demo/README.md

 ### 1. Indexing

-- Upload documents for embedding and storage in Qdrant.
+- Upload documents into the indexing pipeline.
+Uploaded documents are copied into `hayhooks\documents\`.
 - Remove previously indexed files from the database.

 ### 2. Chat

-- Ask questions about the uploaded documents.
+- Ask a chatbot about the uploaded documents.
-- The RAG LLM responds based on retrieved context from indexed files.
+- The chatbot responds based on retrieved context from indexed files.

 ## Notes

+### Performance

+- The pipeline is configured to always perform retrieval based on the user's latest query.
+This is a limitation with the implementation that can be addressed in the future.
+- Reasoning is enabled by default for `deepseek-r1` which may take longer for response generation.

 ### Hosting

 - For web hosting, expose only the Gradio app (`0.0.0.0:7860` by default).
 - All model inference and retrieval happen on the host machine.
-- Reasoning is enabled by default for `deepseek-r1` which may take longer for responses.
+- Hayhooks implementation is synchronous, but async is possible with some modifications.

 ### Offline Usage